JessRudder/cli-project-week-guidelines-no-scraping-web-0217/README.md

 ## Guidelines

-1. Groups
- * You may work alone or in pairs.
-The max group size is two.
-2. Timeline
-  * You will have three days of class to complete this project.
-  * Your app must have basic functionality by the early afternoon on Wednesday the 25th as you will be presenting it to the class around 4pm.
 3. Approval
   * Before starting on your project, you must get your idea approved by an instructor.
 4. Design